 Codependents find it hard to let go because they haven’t let go of the childhood hope of having that perfect love from their parents.
 They expect to be cared for and loved and accepted unconditionally from a partner in the way they wished their parents could have.
 No partner can make up for those losses and disappointments.
 Parents aren’t perfect and even those with the best intentions disappoint their children.
 Part of becoming an independent adult is realizing and accepting this fact, not only intellectually, but emotionally, and that usually involves sadness and sometimes anger.

 Grief is part of letting go, but it’s important to maintain friendships and life-affirming activities in the process.
 Blame, shame, and guilt aren’t helpful, but working through trauma from the past can help you sort out your feelings and know what you feel about the ending of the present relationship.
-Do you miss the person, what he or she represent, or just being in a relationship?
-See my blog on “Recovery from Breakups and Rejection.”
+Do you miss the person, what he or she represents, or just being in a relationship?
+For tips on healing, see my blog on “Recovery from Breakups and Rejection.”
 Listen to my seminar on “Breakup Recovery” on how to heal.

 Letting go and healing involve acceptance of yourself and your partner as separate individuals.
 Usually, relationships end because partners have individual issues with self-esteem and shame, are ill-matched, or have needs that they’re unable to communicate or fill.
 Shame often causes people to withdraw or push the other person away.
 Healing trauma and losses and building self-esteem help individuals move forward in their life and take more responsibility for themselves.
 Sign up for a free copy of “14 Tips to Letting Go,” on my website, and get my ebook, 10 Steps to Self-Esteem.
 For deeper work on healing toxic shame, get Conquering Shame and Codependency: 8 Steps to Freeing the True You.